gvancuts/clear-linux-documentation/source/clear-linux/guides/maintenance/mixer.rst

    mixer versions update --upstream-version 21070

-This command also accepts the keyword "latest":
+This command also accepts the keyword :option:`latest`:

 .. code-block:: bash